josefsbreakfast/Polaris-Protocol/Polaris_Nest/SCP-VoiceX_Casefiles/⚖️ judge_frankness_marker.md

 > "I think the judge was just being frank tbf."

 **Interpretation:**
-Judicial frankness can be a subtle communication of informal understanding or veiled concern when formal routes are blocked or politically constrained.
+Judicial frankness can operate as an informal signal of understanding or veiled concern when formal routes are blocked or politically constrained.
-This may be a signal of:
+This may indicate:

 - Acknowledgement of surveillance or interference
 - Sympathy with the claimant’s position
 - Awareness of credibility despite institutional obstruction